top of page

 As a self-employed music therapist, she works in a variety of settings, providing group or individual Music Therapy sessions for people of all ages and abilities.
 For more information about her work, check out www.erinkoop.com.

 In our community stream, Erin can be found making music magic or behind the scenes, putting her organizational skills into practice.
-With Embrace: Performance, Erin has been involved in the composition for music and soundscapes for Sylvia and the Cephalopod, Chilly and articulate.
+With Embrace: Performance, Erin has been involved in the composition for music and soundscapes for Sylvia and the Cephalopod, Chilly, articulate, and Briny.

 Have questions about our music programs?
 Contact Erin here.